GenesisFR/HowToBecomeGoodAtShooters/README.md

 - using the Demolisher Firefly will break the ammo belt, then the support station, then armor plates, depending on which one was previously broken (TODO: verify the bit about armor plates)
 - the Survivalist crossbow completely breaks one of his armor plates
 - has no armor plate behind his support station, it requires you to be behind him though
-- shooting the dark side of his support station (next to his hip) deals damage directly to his health, it requires you to be a bit on his side though
+- shooting the dark side of his support station (the one facing his back) deals damage directly to his health, it requires you to be a bit on his side and very accurate though
 - in the Dark Hours raid, his butt is unarmored, therefore allowing you to deal damage directly to his health

 #### Thrower